Zibi is Award-Winning

 The vision for Zibi was based on eight development aspirations with the overarching aspiration being to create a world-class plan.
 Through partnership with our planning team of Perkins + Will, the Zibi Master Plan achieved this aspiration by winning the 2015 National Planning Excellence Award.

 Zibi is More Than Just a Name

 Until 2007, the Chaudière area had been reserved for industrial uses.
 Now that the lands can be redeveloped, their importance in the landscape of the National Capital Region call for a carefully orchestrated redevelopment of the site.
-Building on Windmill Developments’ impressive track record, this project promises to be one of the most socially sustainable, environmentally-friendly and innovative developments in Canada.Read the complete award-winning Master Plan here
+This project promises to be one of the most socially sustainable, environmentally-friendly and innovative developments in Canada.Read the complete award-winning Master Plan here

 Please provide your contact information and you will be directed to a page where you can download the file.